 And she decided she would, that day.
 She would take a few minutes and settle the need.
 May as well.
 No reason not to.
 Nothing stopping her.
 Nobody around to interrupt.
 It was like she had the whole world to yourself.

 So she'd go ahead and take the matter in hand, so to speak.
+She'd searched her feelings and carefully thought through the problem, and now she knew she could put her finger on it.
 Tee hee.

 Lara sat down on an empty plinth, where one of the statues had toppled over, ages ago.
 It was quite clean—rain would come straight down on it, through the great holes in the roof.
 And right now, instead of rain it was taking brilliant rays of sunlight.
 So the stone was nicely warm—not too much.

 She slipped her backpack off to use for a pillow, when she lay back flat.
 The plinth wasn't large enough to let her to stretch out completely, not as much as she'd have liked.
 She put her knees up, propping her heels on the edge of the plinth at its corners on that end, letting her toes dangle loose.
 That position worked well enough.
 Staring straight up through the broken roof into far off clouds, that seemed in her imagination to take on the shape of another lost city hanging up there over her, upside down—she put her gloved raider's hands to her own secret swampy cleft and invaded it with her fingertips.
 She plunged right to work, without restraint.
 With a fair degree of wanton aggression, instead.

 Lara didn't just tease or diddle-dandle herself, or if she did, she only did that for a few seconds.
 Maybe a bit longer than that, but not much longer.
 No more than half a minute.
 And then she revved herself up, and started going to town.
 Time to get serious.